AzorMusics/LogiMidi/README.md

 Currently the Novation Palette for the RGB Launchpads is used.
 You can change the Palette in the Code (Class: Gmidi.cs)

+## Requirements

+The only thing required is a Logitech Keyboard which supports RGB.
+To display the Midi Output Velocity you can get a DAW like Ableton